-I had a really great first date with a curly-haired breadcrumber who kept in sporadic touch with me, which made me sad because I really had fun on our date and wanted to see him again.
+I had a great first date with a curly-haired breadcrumber who kept in sporadic touch with me, which made me sad because I wanted to see him again.

-Ghosting has been well documented: you’ve gone on a not-insignificant number of dates with someone, more than two or three, and then you Keyser Soze them like in Usual Suspects- you’re just in the wind.
+You’ve gone on a number of dates with someone, and then you Keyser Soze them like in Usual Suspects- you’re just in the wind.
 No text, no call.
-Everyone hates it, but everyone does it, because we feel that having been ghosted implicitly gives you permission to ghost, like being bitten by a werewolf makes you one yourself.
+Everyone hates it, but everyone does it.
+Having been ghosted implicitly gives you permission to ghost, like being bitten by a werewolf makes you one yourself.

-The first time I was ghosted, it really took me by surprise.
-I assumed that the person I had been dating for nine months was in rehab or prison (either one would have been a pretty good idea), and when, after two weeks of silence, I saw him tagged in a photo of just hanging out in his favorite bar, I was pretty amazed.
-I didn’t call it ghosting, I called it “being dumped by a sociopath”, which is in many ways more accurate.
+The first time I was ghosted, it took me by surprise.
+I assumed that the person I had been dating for nine months was in rehab or prison (either one would have been a pretty good idea.)
+Then, after two weeks of silence, I saw him tagged in a photo in his favorite bar.

 Monday after a date: You say “That was fun!”
 Three hours later they say, “Ya!”
 You say “Have a great night!”, they say nothing!